adrw/cmd-all-files/README.md

 $ cmd-all-files ./test-input .webp "dwebp FP -o ./test-output/BN.jpg"
 ```

-Or use the included utility that converts all webp images in the current directory to jpeg
+Or use the included utility that also is installed with the above script that converts all webp images in the current directory to jpeg.

 ```
 $ webp2jpeg